 How to Dry Pillows in the Dryer

 So you’ve washed your pillow… now what?
 Time to dry!
-This part may seem scary than actually washing the pillows but it’s actually really simple and you are less likely to ruin your pillow in the dryer than in the washing machine (though, it can happen so do pay attention while you are drying it).
-You may be tempted to hang dry it and avoid the dryer all together but that is the sure-fire way to get lumpy pillows.
-My tip for getting them fluffy again is not to hang dry.
+This part may seem scarier than actually washing the pillows.
+Still, it’s actually really simple, and you are less likely to ruin your pillow in the dryer than in the washing machine (though it can happen, so do pay attention while you are drying it).
+You may be tempted to hang dry it and avoid the dryer altogether, but that is the surefire way to get lumpy pillows.
+My tip for getting them fluffy again is not to hang them dry.
 Use your dryer.

 Make your Pillows Smell Amazing

-Another way to ensure that you keep your pillows smooth and lump-free is by adding dryer balls or tennis balls in with your pillow.
+Another way to ensure that you keep your pillows smooth and lump-free is by adding dryer balls or tennis balls to your pillow.
 They help break up the lumps as the pillow dries.
-And, if you want your pillows to smell amazing (like Downy fabric softener, but for less money and more natural) get this linen fresh essential oil and put about 5 drops on your dryer balls!!
+And, if you want your pillows to smell amazing (like Downy fabric softener, but for less money and more natural), get this linen fresh essential oil and put about 5 drops on your dryer balls!!
 Adjust how many drops you put on according to your preference.

-If you just don’t trust your dryer and prefer to air dry it use a hanger with clips and hang your pillow out to dry.
-Make sure you take down your pillow every so often and shake and fluff it, then rehang.
+If you don’t trust your dryer and prefer to air dry it use a hanger with clips and hang your pillow out to dry.
+Make sure you take down your pillow every so often and shake and fluff it, then rehang it.
 Moving around the fluff inside will also help get it all dried out.
-It needs to be completely dry or you get mold and nobody wants a moldy pillow.
-Some pillows have an adjustable filling, so if you line dry you can just reach in and pull apart the wool filling/fluff it up should it feel lumpy.
+It needs to be completely dry, or you get mold, and nobody wants a moldy pillow.
+Some pillows have an adjustable filling, so if you line dry, you can reach in and pull apart the wool filling/fluff it up should it feel lumpy.

 Best Pillow For Washing

 The Eden is their softest pillow.
 The Original is a medium-firm pillow.
-And they each have a 5-year warranty so you’re not going be buying a new pillow every 6 months or so.
+And they each have a 5-year warranty, so you’re not going to be buying a new pillow every 6 months or so.
 Totally worth the cost.